-The Temporary Suspension Panel will decide whether to impose or continue with any temporary conditions placed on you.
-These may include:
+The Temporary Suspension Panel will decide whether to change or continue any temporary conditions placed on you, or to remove the Temporary Suspension.

-We will let you know the decision of the Panel by telephone and e-mail within 1 week (excluding bank holidays and University closures)
+We will let you know the decision of the Panel in writing within 1 week (excluding bank holidays and University closures).

 If you feel that the decision of the Temporary Suspension Panel is wrong, you can appeal.
 This also applies to students studying with partner providers.
 You will need to put this in writing, to firstname.lastname@example.org with your evidence, normally within one week (excluding bank holidays and University closures) of the decision.